robinschiro/FuelInjectorTester/README.md

     - Only drive the fuel injectors when in DRIVE_INJECTORS mode.
 In this mode, the UI is not updated.
 After exiting this mode, the UI will become responsive again.

 Plan For Soldering Prototype Board:
-De-solder the "white" LED, try to find actual white one.
+[DONE] De-solder the "white" LED, try to find actual white one.
-    - If can't find, then at least swap position with the Red LED that is currently in the 6th position.
-- Solder in all cables that are underneath the board
+- [DONE] Solder in all cables that are underneath the board
+    - [DONE] Verify connectivity
+- [ALMOST DONE] Solder in all cables on top layer
+    - Need to solder new ground wires + pot 5V line
     - Verify connectivity
-- Solder in all cables on top layer
-    - Verify connectivity
 - Solder in resistors
+    - [DONE] LED resistors
+    - Base resistors
-    - Will need to find 2 additional 100 OHM resistors in lab
+    - [DONE] Will need to find 2 additional 100 OHM resistors in lab
 - Solder in transitors
 - Solder in potentiometer
 - Create solder bridges (excluding fuel injector cable connection points)
+- Solder splice fuel injector cables to proper lower-gauge cables found in Garage
+    - If Garage does not have proper cabling, then use the cables I already have
+- Solder those cables into the board